Q: What documents do you need to apply for an auto loan?

 Q: Do you ever offer military financing?

-A: Yes, Our team has various Finance Companies that've specialized in military member financing.
+A: Yes, Our team has various Finance Companies that are specialized in military member financing.

 Q: Suppose I told you I've got a new job?